 After you reach out, we will talk together over the phone for a free 15 minute consultation to see if we have a good fit for art therapy together.
 If not, I am happy to refer you out to other qualified therapists in the area who might be able to serve you.

 I use an integrated therapeutic approach with my clients, combining different theories and approaches.
 I offer individualized care in each session, with the creative process supporting you.
 I can be reached via phone at 1-802-613-0764

-Is art therapy covered by insurance?
-YES.
-I accept Vermont Medicaid and Vermont BC/BS with a possible co-pay.
+Art therapy is covered by insurance.
+I accept Medicaid and BC/BS with a possible co-pay.
 If I am out-of network, insurance companies will often reimburse you partially or fully for your sessions.
-Contacting your insurance company directly beforehand to see if mental health services are covered is recommended.
-If you prefer to pay out-of-pocket, I offer out-of-pocket service for a 60 minute session for $110.
+Contacting your insurance company directly beforehand is a good idea.
+If you prefer to pay out-of-pocket, I offer out-of-pocket service for a 55 minute session for $110.
 I accept cash, credit cards, and local checks.
 I have a late cancellation (less than 24 hours) and no-show fee of $110.
 This is so that I may have time to fit in other clients who would like to be seen, and insurance companies do not reimburse for cancellations for any reason.
 I am able to offer a sliding scale upon request and need.
 Payments and copayments are due at time of service.

 Please note I am not a crisis clinician and cannot respond to a crisis through email.
 If you need immediate assistance please call the Counseling Service of Addison County's Emergency Team at 1-802-388-7641 or your local emergency services.